Marc van Eijk

-Marc van Eijk (born 5 November 1981) in Paramaribo is a retired Surinamese football player and manager.
-He is currently coach for the CRKSV Jong Holland in Curaçao.
+Marc van Eijk (born 5 November 1981) in Paramaribo is a Surinamese retired football player and manager.

 Club career

 Once hailed as a big talent, Van Eijk came through the Heerenveen youth system to makes his professional debut for them in a February 1999 Eredivisie match against Willem II.
 After a season on loan at Eerste Divisie side Veendam he moved abroad to play for Greek outfit Doxa Drama in summer 2014.

 He returned to Holland in February 2005 to train with SC Cambuur after claiming the Greek club owed him salary.
-He ended up playing amateur football in Holland with Omniworld, MSC and Alcides among others, and was coach of amateurs Broekster Boys before moving to Curacao.
+He ended up playing amateur football in Holland with Omniworld, MSC and Alcides among others, and was coach of amateurs Broekster Boys before moving to Curacao to train CRKSV Jong Holland in Curaçao.
+He later returned to Holland and coached at Leovardia, Unitas '59, ELI and Rhode.

+International career

+Van Eijk played 9 games for the Netherlands national under-19 football team.